Zum Hauptinhalt springen

 Technology Errors & Omissions (Technology E&O) covers damages caused by technical errors or omissions in your IT service.
 Example: A software error leads to data loss for the client.
 Not every cyber policy includes this component; IT service providers should specifically look for it.

-Managed service providers should choose at least 1 million EUR coverage, larger MSPs with 20 or more employees rather 2 to 5 million EUR.
-The aggregation risk is crucial: If an incident affects multiple clients simultaneously, the damage sum quickly increases.
-Also check sublimits for individual damages.
+Managed service providers should hold at least 1 million EUR of coverage, and larger MSPs with 20 or more staff closer to 2 to 5 million EUR.
+The aggregation risk is what drives that number up: when one incident hits several clients at once, the combined claim grows fast.
+Check the sublimits for individual damages as well.

-If an attacker penetrates client networks through your systems, your clients can claim damages.
-Liability can include restoration costs, lost revenue, and GDPR fines.
-Cyber insurance with third-party damage coverage is therefore indispensable for IT service providers.
+If an attacker reaches client networks through your systems, those clients can claim against you.
+The liability can cover restoration costs, lost revenue, and GDPR fines.
+This is exactly why an IT service provider needs cyber insurance that includes third-party damage cover, not just protection for its own systems.

 This depends on the insurer.
 Some policies exclude damages from known vulnerabilities in open-source components if the patch was already available.
 Check the conditions carefully, especially if you work a lot with open-source software.